skip to Main Content

 • Technical Analysis of Cited Prior Art references

 IIPRD can help you to prepare and file the responses for Office Actions / Patent Examination Reports.
-IIPRD provides prosecution support for Domestic Patents as well as prosecution support for International Patents, that covers opposition and re-examination support.
-A response to office action is not required by law, but it is highly recommended that you do so.
-A response to office action can be filed before the date set by the USPTO for reply, which will extend the time allowed for reply.
+IIPRD provides prosecution support for Domestic Patents as well as prosecution support for International Patents, and also covers opposition support.

 Back To Top